 AML and Fraud

 The Stars Group employs stringent rules, alerts and limits to review and reduce risks of fraud, money laundering or terrorist financing, making money-laundering very hard to achieve.
 These include game protocols and screening processes at onboarding, KYC processes and rigorous analysis of fund movement.
-All real-money players across the group are screened within 24-hours using World Check to ensure we have no player on a global sanction or terrorist watch-list.
+All real-money players across the group are screened within 24-hours of registration using World Check to ensure we have no player on a global sanction or terrorist watch-list.

 Third Party Tool Policy

 Collusion is a form of cheating in which two or more players signal their holdings or otherwise form a partnership to the detriment of other players within a game.
-Every single hand dealt on PokerStars is recorded and can be examined after play using our sophisticated detection methods which run 24/7.
+Every single hand dealt on PokerStars is recorded and can be examined after play using our sophisticated detection methods that run 24/7.
 Every unusual play pattern and player report is thoroughly and manually investigated by our expert security personnel.
 If any player is found to be colluding with others, his or her account may be permanently closed and funds redistributed to affected players.

-We take pride in ensuring that the brains behind an account belong to a human and not a computer, analysing every one of our accounts in three main areas: interaction with our software, detection of computer set-ups, and the way our players play poker.
-We also cross reference our data-base of billions of hands to determine how individual accounts play in comparison to known bot profiles.
+We take pride in ensuring that the brains behind an account belong to a human and not a computer, analyzing every one of our accounts in three main areas: interaction with our software, detection of computer set-ups, and the way our players play poker.
+We also cross reference our database of billions of hands to determine how individual accounts play in comparison to known bot profiles.
 Every potential risk is investigated.
 Flagged accounts are quarantined and subjected to a series of sophisticated Turing tests to ensure a safe and level playing field for every player.

 Shuffling the deck

 A fair and unpredictable shuffle algorithm is critical to our software.
 Two independent hardware sources of truly random data work together to keep our poker games fair.